Brutus de Villeroi

-Brutus de Villeroi (1794 – 1874) was a French engineer of the 19th century, born Brutus Amédée Villeroi (he added the aristocratic "de" in his later years) in the city of Tours and soon moved to Nantes, who developed some of the first operational submarines, and the first submarine of the United States Navy, the Alligator, in 1862.
+Brutus de Villeroi (1794 – 1874) was a French engineer of the 19th century, born Brutus Amédée Villeroi (he added the aristocratic "de" in his later years) in the city of Tours and soon moved to Nantes, where some of the first operational submarines were developed, including the first submarine of the United States Navy, the Alligator, in 1862.

 Life

 Brutus Amédée Villeroi was the son of François Villeroi, a poet and a printer in Tours (France).
 The family moved to Nantes in 1799, after the closing of the printing house in which his father worked.

 Brutus began his career as a music and mathematics teacher.
-In the 1820, he taught flute, horn, guitar, draughtsmanship and mathematics in Nantes, Tréguier (1821) and Saint-Brieuc (1823).
+In the 1820s, he taught flute, horn, guitar, draughtsmanship and mathematics in Nantes, Tréguier (1821) and Saint-Brieuc (1823).
 In 1821, he filed a patent for his first invention, the "guitare-harmonique" (harmonic-guitar).

-In 1832, he constructed his first submarine and demonstrated its skills in the Atlantic Ocean, near Noirmoutier.
+In 1832, he constructed his first submarine and demonstrated its capabilities in the Atlantic Ocean, near Noirmoutier.

 The next year, he set up in Paris as an engineer and got a patent for a new kind of printing press (the presse "typolithographique").

-Some author's suggested that Villeroi was Jules Verne's teacher in Nantes in 1842, but there no proof about it and no clue indicates that Villeroi had left Paris.
+Some authors suggested that Villeroi was Jules Verne's teacher in Nantes in 1842, but there no proof about it and no clue indicates that Villeroi had left Paris.

 In 1845, Villeroi was granted a knighthood by the assumed prince Alexandre-André de Gonzaga-Mantova, a swindler who sold fake decorations.
 From that time, he started to use the name "Brutus de Villeroi".
 In the same year, he joined the executive board of a railway company and filed a new patent for a technology meant to help trains to climb mountains.

 In 1848, he emigrated to the United-States and tried to establish a sawmill on the bank of the Susquehanna River, but returned to France in 1851.

 He returned to the United States in 1856 with his wife Eulalie, moved in Philadelphia and started to work on new submarines for the US Navy.

 In 1863, after a dispute with his American associates, Villeroi proposed his submarine design to the government of Napoleon III of France, but it was rejected as impractical and poorly researched.
 The French Navy was also already working on another design, Plongeur, with a compressed air engine, which was launched in 1863.

 De Villeroi remained in the United States and died of chronic bronchitis in 1874.
 He was buried alongside his wife, Eulalie de Villeroi, in Rosedale Memorial Park, in Bensalem, Pennsylvania.